sense 1v

 🔊

-Subjunctive mood (Congiuntivo) of the verb brunìre
+congiuntivo brunire.
+Subjunctive mood of the verb brunire

 Tempo semplice

-Congiuntivo presente brunìre
+Congiuntivo presente brunire

 io brunisca